Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+

 This alters the permutation procedure to allow us to account for phylogenetic dependencies between language distances.
 In total, there are $592$ language family blocks ($361$ of which are singletons) and approximately $95\%$ of languages fall into non-trivial language families (which mitigates discreteness caused by singletons).
 These tests are run on union-aggregated language vectors.
 For imputation, we run the correlation analysis with and without expanded lineage imputation, before using SoftImpute.
-We do not integrate any additional languages from Glottolog (i.e., beyond the $8,171$ already in \textsc{URIEL+}) because they do not have script data.
+We do not integrate any additional languages from Glottolog (i.e. beyond the $8,171$ already in \textsc{URIEL+}) because they do not have script data.
 The significance threshold we set is $\alpha = 0.05/7 \approx 0.007$.
-We apply a Bonferroni correction to account for conducting multiple hypothesis tests.
+We apply a Bonferroni correction to account for conducting multiple hypothesis tests \citep{dunnMultipleComparisonsMeans1961}.

 Table~\ref{tab:lang-script-corr} demonstrates that the magnitude of the correlation between script distances and all other distances in \textsc{URIEL+} is at most $0.119$, which is very minimal.
 This is irrespective of whether expanded lineage imputation was used or not.
 However, as seen in Table \ref{tab:lang-script-corr}, statistical significance is more common without expanded lineage imputation.
 This suggests that lineage imputation essentially acts as a phylogenetic regulariser that gives SoftImpute fewer degrees of freedom to infer patterns that might induce weak correlation with script distances.